-&lt;sup>1Louis J. Mordell: On the rational solutions of the indeterminate equation of the third and fourth degrees, Proc.
+1Louis J. Mordell: On the rational solutions of the indeterminate equation of the third and fourth degrees, Proc.
 Cambridge Philos.
 Soc.
 21, 179-192 (1922).
-THM Structure of $C(\mathbb{Q})$ 3 G. Faltings \ 1954 &lt;sup>2Gerd Faltings: Endlichkeitssätze für abelsche Varietäten über Zahlkörpern, Inventiones Mathematicae 73:3, 349-366 (1983). who was awarded the Fields Medal for this result in 1986 (and remains the only German to have received this prestigious prize).
-Part (3) of the theorem tells us that it is at least possible in principle to give a complete description of $C(\mathbb{Q})$ : we simply list the finitely many rational points.
+THM Structure of $C(\mathbb{Q})$ 2Gerd Faltings: Endlichkeitssätze für abelsche Varietäten über Zahlkörpern, Inventiones Mathematicae 73:3, 349-366 (1983). who was awarded the Fields Medal for this result in 1986 (until 2018, he was the only German to have received this prestigious prize; he has now been joined by Peter Scholze).
+Part (3) of the theorem tells us that it is at least possible in principle to give a complete description of $C(\mathbb{Q})$: we simply list the finitely many rational points.
 This then raises the question whether it is always possible to provably do so.
-Let us assume that C is a plane curve, with affine part $C{\text{aff}}$ .
-There are only finitely many points at infinity (i.e., points in $C \setminus C{aff}$ ), and it is easy to check which of them are rational.
-So we can reduce the problem to that of determining $C{\text{aff}}(\mathbb{Q})$ .
+Let us assume that C is a plane curve, with affine part C{aff} .
+There are only finitely many points at infinity (i.e., points in $C \setminus C{\text{aff}}$), and it is easy to check which of them are rational.
+So we can reduce the problem to that of determining $C{\text{aff}}(\mathbb{Q})$.
 Now the set $\mathbb{Q} \times \mathbb{Q}$ of rational points in the affine plane is countable, so we can (in principle, at least) just enumerate all these points one by one and check for each point if it is on the curve.
 Since there are only finitely many rational points on C, we will eventually find them all.
 (In practice, this procedure is obviously very inefficient.
 It is much better to (say) enumerate the x-coordinates and check if the resulting equation for y has rational solutions.)
 In fact, one should expect these points to be relatively 'small' (in terms of a suitable notion of size, and relative to the size of the coefficients of the equation defining the curve), so that it is usually no problem to find all the rational points.
 The difficult part is to prove that the list is complete.
 We will discuss several approaches that allow us to do this in favorable circumstances.
 However, so far it is an open question whether this is always possible, i.e., whether there is an algorithm that would construct such a proof whenever the list is indeed complete.

 L. Caporaso Another question that arises is whether there might be a bound for the finite number of rational points.
-Since it is easy to construct curves of increasing genus with more and more rational points - for example, the curve of genus g given by $$y^{2} = x(x-1)(x-2)\cdots(x-2g)(x-2g-1)$$ has at least the 2g + 2 rational points $(0, 0), (1, 0), \ldots, (2g + 1, 0)$ - this question only makes sense for curves of fixed genus.
+Since it is easy to construct curves of increasing genus with more and more rational points - for example, the curve of genus q given by $$y^{2} = x(x-1)(x-2)\cdots(x-2g)(x-2g-1)$$ has at least the 2g + 2 rational points (0,0), (1,0), ..., (2g+1,0) - this question only makes sense for curves of fixed genus.
 In this setting, the question is open.
-Caporaso, Harris and Mazur have shown that the Bombieri-Lang Conjecture on rational points on varieties of general type would imply that such a bound only depending on g exists.
+Caporaso, Harris and Mazur3 have shown that the Bombieri-Lang Conjecture on rational points on varieties of general type would imply that such a bound only depending on g exists.
 The latter conjecture is wide open in general (and not even believed to hold by some people in the field).
 For curves of genus 2 (which are always hyperelliptic), the current record is held by a curve that has at least 642 rational points.
-It is given by the following equation: $$\begin{split} y^2 &= 82342800x^6 - 470135160x^5 + 52485681x^4 \\ &+ 2396040466x^3 + 567207969x^2 - 985905640x + 247747600 \end{split}$$
+It is given by the following equation: $$y^{2} = 82342800x^{6} - 470135160x^{5} + 52485681x^{4} + 2396040466x^{3} + 567207969x^{2} - 985905640x + 247747600$$